 PROCESSING TIME/PAYMENT TERMS

 Properly authorized and coded paperwork will be processed within five (5) business days of receipt or by due date.
 The University’s payment terms are net 30 for all vendors.
 Departments are not authorized to negotiate different terms or make special arrangements concerning payment terms.
-Variances from this policy can only be approved by the VP of Finance.
+Variances from this policy can only be approved by the Executive Vice President for Finance & Administration.

 FREQUENCY OF CHECK RUNS

 Checks are issued twice a week on Tuesdays and Thursdays.
-If checks must be printed outside of the normal processing schedule, the department requiring the additional check must have approval from the Accounts Payable Manager or VP of Finance.
+If checks must be printed outside of the normal processing schedule, the department requiring the additional check must have approval from the Accounts Payable Manager or Executive Vice President for Finance & Administration.
 All checks will be mailed unless otherwise stated.

 A full, legible signature of the individual authorizing payment is required.
 Initials will not be accepted.
 Only those individuals having budget responsibility may approve expenditures.
 When a business purpose is not evident for any item purchased, a brief description should be added.
 Expenses must be coded with the correct cost center and account number.
 Please see the Chart of Accounts for account codes and descriptions.